salt-formulas/salt-formulas/doc/source/develop/extending-contribute.rst

 Bugs
 ----

-Bugs should be filed on `Bug Launchpad`_ for SaltStack-Formulas.
+Bugs should be filed on `Bug Launchpad`_ for SaltStack-formulas.

 When submitting a bug, or working on a bug, please ensure the following criteria are met: